Picono435/PicoJobs/README.md

 Want help?
 Check our wiki first: Click [here](https://github.com/Picono435/PicoJobs/wiki) to redirect.

 It's time to download the plugin!
-Well no it's not... our plugin is still in devolpment so if you want to use our plugin you will need to build it using MAVEN.
+Click [here](https://dev.bukkit.org/projects/picojobs) and download the latest file.

 If you want to see how the plugin is made you can check our source code on our [github](https://github.com/Picono435/PicoJobs) page.